 Fetal Alcohol Syndrome

-- Failure to recognize early pregnancy and continuing to drink
+- Unplanned pregnancy or failing to recognize pregnancy and continuing to drink

 - Lack of knowledge about the risks of drinking while pregnant